expfactory/expfactory/docs/pages/1-generate.md

  4. use it!

-**Install Singularity**
+First **install Singularity**.
 Instructions are provided on the [Singularity main site](https://singularityware.github.io/install-linux).

-**Pull the Container**
+Then **pull your container**.
 The container is build and provided for you on Singularity Hub.
 To pull the latest version:

 ```
 singularity pull --name expfactory.simg shub://expfactory/expfactory
 ```

-Next, you probably want to see how to [use your container](2-usage.md).
+Next, you probably want to see how to [use your container](/expfactory/usage.html).

-## Detailed Start
+### Detailed Start

-### Write your recipe
+#### Write your recipe
 A Singularity Recipe is a file that details how you want your container to build.
 In our case, we want to give instructions about which experiments to install.
 You can get a recipe in multiple ways!

 1. Use the [example recipe provided](https://github.com/expfactory/expfactory/blob/master/Singularity)